Laird

 The present invention relates generally to apparatus and

-particularly, the invention pertains to apparatus and method
+More particularly, the invention pertains to apparatus and

-for selecting infinite speed and torque variations for
+method for selecting infinite speed and torque variations

-vehicles, wind turbines and industrial speed changers through
+for vehicles, wind turbines and industrial speed changers

-selected use of a variable throw cam designed to smoothly
+through selected use of a variable throw cam designed to

 2. Statement of the Art

-speed and torque from a prime mover.
-The present invention
+the speed and torque from a prime mover.
+The present

-relates generally to that class of variable and fixed speed
+invention relates generally to that class of variable and

-particularly to the control mechanisms employed with such
+more particularly to the control mechanisms employed with

-drives.
-Transmissions of this type, known previously, include
+such drives.
+Transmissions of this type, known previously,

-variable length lever arms adapted to produce speed
+fulcrums and/or variable length lever arms adapted to

 Some of these known systems utilize planetary arrays of

-means of selecting the input-output ratios of the systems have
+Various means of selecting the input-output ratios of the

 Another known transmission is shown in U.S. Pat.
 No.